Currency Forecast 2026: Live GBP, EUR & USD Predictions

 How accurate are currency forecasts?+

-Currency forecasts provide directional guidance based on interest rate paths, inflation and growth trends, but cannot predict unexpected events.
-Professional forecasters work with probability-weighted ranges rather than single-point predictions.
-Our weekly forecast is updated every Sunday with the latest view.
+Currency forecasts and exchange rate predictions provide directional guidance based on interest rate paths, inflation and growth trends, but cannot anticipate sudden shocks like the Iran energy spike or the Fed’s 8-4 split vote.
+Professional forecasters work with probability-weighted ranges.
+Cambridge Currencies updates its currency predictions daily and publishes a full weekly forecast every Sunday.

 Currency Forecast 2026: Exchange Rate Predictions for GBP, EUR and USD